“Oh. I was just thinking about you. How was your day?” Ruti’s mother asked her the minute she walked through the door.

 Anger becomes a problem if you do not know how to handle it.
 To that end, I have put together a “cheat sheet” in order to help you manage your anger before it gets the best of you:

-Maintaining perspective: With so many new experiences coming your way while you are in high school, it can be hard to separate the genuine concerns from the slight annoyances.
-Things like physical harm or verbal bullying are undisputed concerns, whereas someone occasionally prying into your life or unintentional stifling are smaller issues.
+- Maintaining perspective: With so many new experiences coming your way while you are in high school, it can be hard to separate the genuine concerns from the slight annoyances.
+Things like physical harm or verbal bullying are undisputed concerns, whereas someone occasionally prying into your life or unintentionally stifling you are smaller issues.

-One way you can help control your anger is through recognizing the genuine reasons to get upset and ignoring the inconsequential things.
-Once you are able to distinguish the “big” from the “small” stuff, it is a lot easier to maintain perspective and cool down.
+One way that you can help control your anger is through recognizing the genuine reasons to get upset and ignoring the inconsequential things.
+Once you are able to distinguish the “big” and “small” stuff, it is a lot easier to maintain perspective and cool down.

-Time management: When you are stressed, you are more likely to express anger in a destructive manner.
+- Time management: When you are stressed, you are more likely to express anger in a destructive manner.
 Likewise, if you are sleep-deprived, you are more likely to snap at those around you (even without real provocation).
 A great way to avoid these feelings is to manage your time effectively.
-Don’t leave big assignments and studying to the night before.
+Don’t leave big assignments and studying to the night before they are due.
 Try to get 7-8 hours of sleep every night.
 That way, you will be better equipped to handle anger when confronted with it.

-Talk it out: One of the best ways to control your anger is through calmly talking to others.
+- Talk it out: One of the best ways to control your anger is through calmly talking to others.
 When not in the heat of the moment, it might help to talk to your friends about what is making you upset.
 You can also think about whether anything would change if you spoke to your parents about the way you feel.
 If you think they would be receptive, ask your parents when a good time to sit down and talk would be.
-Setting aside time for your relationship will strengthen your ties with your parents and ultimately smooth out any the kinks.
+Setting aside time for your relationship will strengthen your ties with your parents and ultimately smooth out the kinks in your relationship.